Public Interest Research Group: Affiliated non-profits

 Some PIRGs are members of a larger network of non-profit organizations called the Public Interest Network.
+While part of the same organization and often staffed by the same individuals, these affiliates are often presented in publications to imply they are different.
 In the past, they have also helped to launch a number of other independent public interest non-profits, including: